Frequently Asked Questions

 Are the teachers registered with the NZ Teaching Council?

 Currently, all three of our teachers are registered with the NZ Teaching Council and hold French teaching qualifications.
-In the future, we may have a mix of 75% NZ-registered teachers and
+In the future, we may have a mix of 75% NZ-registered teachers and 25% teachers with a Limited Authority to Teach (such as French teachers from overseas while their qualifications are assessed by NZQA).

 Are there Kiwi teachers at EFIA to ensure strong English literacy?